Laron Williams: Trial, imprisonment and death

-Two inmates, Cecil Johnson and Tony Bobo, were convicted of voluntary manslaughter for killing Williams.
-Both of them received 8-year sentences.
-Johnson was executed for the triple murder which originally sent him to death row on December 2, 2009.
-Bobo's death sentence was later reduced to life in prison on appeal.
-However, he was sentenced to life without parole for crimes committed during a prison escape in 1998.
+Two inmates, Cecil Johnson and Tony Bobo, were both convicted of second degree murder for killing Williams.
+On appeal, their convictions were overturned and reduced to voluntary manslaughter following a trial, after which they each received 8-year sentences.
+Johnson was executed for the 1980 triple murder which originally sent him to death row on December 2, 2009.
+Bobo had been on death row for the murder of a woman in 1983 and had also been linked to the murders of two men in 1982 and 1983.
+Bobo was later convicted of first degree murder for the murder of another fellow death row inmate, Thomas Lee Crouch, and received a life term, albeit his original death sentence was reduced to life in prison in 1995 after he was ruled to be intellectually disabled.
+Bobo was later sentenced to life without parole for crimes committed during a prison escape in 1998.